Previous Initiatives

 Align All Health

-Align All Health is a targeted intervention for hospitals and community mental health centers to improve health outcomes and care transitions for high-risk and behavioral health patients.
+Align All Health was a targeted intervention for hospitals and community mental health centers to improve health outcomes and care transitions for high-risk and behavioral health patients.

 Hospital Improvement Innovation Network (HIIN)